ShZil/network-utilities/Scanner/README.md

 ### 2022-11-08
 [22:25] Correction from Cyber class: the indexes should be reversed (negated, in Python) for the sorting to happen correctly.

+[23:48] I added the address range subnet something, but on the way I made the base-address solver, so why not add it too?
+It's not used right now, but it might be in the future.
+Plus, it's more practial than the range thing, because it's an actual IPv4 address.